 - As a school in receipt of Pupil Premium funding, we are accountable to our parents and school community for how we are using this additional resource to narrow the achievement gaps of our pupils.
 New measures have been included in the performance tables published annually on a national level.
 They capture the achievement of disadvantaged pupils covered by the Disadvantaged.
 Two groups of pupils are referred to: FSM eligible, and FSM Ever 6. - The school is aware that under The School Information (England) (Amendment) Regulations 2016, Schedule 4 there is specified information which has to be published on a school's website.
 There is guidance on the information schools must publish on their websites.
 The school must publish a strategy for the school's use of the disadvantaged.
 It is no longer required to publish a 'disadvantaged statement'.
-For the current academic year, the school must include: - A statement as to the school's strategy in respect of the pupil premium allocation for the current academic year ("pupil premium strategy") - o The amount of the school's pupil premium allocation; o A summary of the main barriers to educational achievement faced by eligible pupils of the school; - How the pupil premium allocation is to be spent to address those barriers and the reasons for that approach - How the school is to measure the impact and effect of its expenditure of the pupil premium allocation - o The date of the school's next review of its pupil premium strategy. - For the previous academic year, the school must include: - How the pupil premium allocation was spent; The impact of that expenditure on eligible and other pupils.
+For the current academic year, the school must include: - A statement as to the school's strategy in respect of the pupil premium allocation for the current academic year (Pupil Premium Strategy Statement) - o The amount of the school's pupil premium allocation; - A summary of the main barriers to educational achievement faced by eligible pupils of the school; - How the pupil premium allocation is to be spent to address those barriers and the reasons for that approach - How the school is to measure the impact and effect of its expenditure of the pupil premium allocation - o The date of the school's next review of its pupil premium strategy. - A summary of this information for parents - For the previous academic year, the school must include: - How the pupil premium allocation was spent; - The impact of that expenditure on eligible and other pupils (Pupil Premium Review Statement). - o A summary of this information for parents